CtrlK

 Actionability

 All code examples are fully executable, copy-paste ready Python with proper imports, realistic configurations, and complete DAG definitions.
 The testing patterns include concrete pytest fixtures and assertions.
-Every pattern is immediately usable.
+Every pattern is a working, runnable example.

 3 / 3